odnodn/ngTemplateOutletTutorial/README.md

 For this, we will build a card component that consists of two parts:

-1. title: A title for the card
+1. title: A title for the card.
-2. content: The main content of the card
+2. content: The main content of the card.

 For the title we will pass a simple string, and for the content we can inject it using content projection.
 Let's do just that after creating the card component with the Angular schematics (`ng g c components/card`), the component should look like this: